sam12-4/Peer-to-Peer-Architecture/README.md

 # Peer to Peer Architecture
- The Demonstration of peer to peer architecture using sockets and threading in python
+ The Demonstration of peer to peer network using sockets and threading in python